coffee183/Movie-Recommendation-System/README.md

       Modify the original dataset to the form: UserId, MovieId, rating.

 Steps:
-Build Co-occurrence matrix
+Build Co-occurrence matrix,
-Compute average score of each user
+Compute average score of each user,
-Normalize Co-occurrence matrix
+Normalize Co-occurrence matrix,
-Build rating matrix
+Build rating matrix,
-Multiply Co-occurrence matrix with rating matrix, when the rating doesn't exist, use the user's average score instead Generate recommendation list
+Multiply Co-occurrence matrix with rating matrix, when the rating doesn't exist, use the user's average score instead, Generate recommendation list